solaxu/ServalRenderer/Notes/tile_assembly_中间缓存.md

                 move left for next pixel
         else then:
             while current pixel_state == outside do:
-                move right for nect pixel
+                move right for next pixel
     else then:
         if pixel_state == inside then:
             while current pixel_state == inside do: